HemantMishra2003/Binary-DENnseNet-121/README.md

  # Installation & Setup :

-  ### Follow the steps below to Run this project locally and test the pneumonia detection model.
+  ### Follow the steps below to Run this project locally and test the Pneumonia Detection Model.

   **1. Clone this Repository:**